Yu-Hsin Ho 何雨忻

 - Class Rank: 7/138

-- Bachelor Thesis: “Closing the Gender Gap in Willingness to Contribute Ideas: A Lean-in Intervention”
+- Thesis: “Closing the Gender Gap in Willingness to Contribute Ideas: A Lean-in Intervention”

 Publications